noahred16/mental-health-sentiment-analysis/README.md

 - File: `methods/RoBERTa.py`
 - Description: This method uses a pre-trained RoBERTa transformer model fine-tuned for sentiment analysis.
 - Training: `python -m methods.RoBERTa`
-- Model Saving: The trained model is saved as `saved_models/roberta_model.pth
+- Model Saving: The trained model is saved as `saved_models/roberta_model.pth`

+## Notes
+- The dataset is included with the code, no separate download needed.
+- Trained models are automatically saved to `saved_models/` folder
+- The demo script loads existing weights if available
+- Delete checkpoint files to retrain models from scratch
+- Training generates evaluation metrics in `metrics/` folder